top of page

 What is a Precinct?

-Precinct Delegates are elected in the August Primary in even numbered years.
+Precinct Delegates are listed on the ballot in the August Primary in even numbered years.
 Only Democratic voters choose Democratic precinct delegates and Republican voters choose Republican precinct delegates.

 After the primary, those elected will be officially notified by the county clerk by mail.
 The notification will include the time and place of the district or county party convention, which will be held in August or September.